rmitchellscott/Aviary/AUTHENTICATION.md

 - **OIDC_ADMIN_GROUP**: Name of the OIDC group that grants admin privileges.
 Users must be members of this group to receive admin rights.
 If not set, the first user becomes admin
 - **OIDC_SUCCESS_REDIRECT_URL**: Where to redirect users after successful login (optional, defaults to "/")
 - **OIDC_POST_LOGOUT_REDIRECT_URL**: Where to redirect users after logout (optional)
+- **OIDC_DEBUG**: Logs debug messages about the OIDC lookup and linking process, including raw claims when true (optional)

 #### Token Signing Algorithm Requirements